Coming out is great for lots of reasons, but is it ever okay to pressure people to come out?

 Becky also reminds us that as a financially independent adult she’s “one of the lucky ones”.
-Although she felt awful, this situation could be a thousand times worse for a young person who’s dependent on their parents.
+This situation could be a thousand times worse for a young person who’s dependent – emotionally, financially, for housing, or other key things – on their parents.

 Homophobic parents have been known to verbally abuse their children, deny them food, and even kick them out on the streets.
 Homophobic bullying is one of the most common types of bullying in schools.
 And LGBTQ+ people are still harassed in gyms, on transport and in their places of work.
 Because all these risks are still present, you should never scrutinise or try to uncover someone’s sexuality.